-Which websites are most commonly Blocked?
+Which websites are most commonly blocked?

-12. Changing DNS servers: A common way of blocking websites is preventing DNS servers from giving the locations of the blocked website's servers.
-In such a scenario, changing your DNS servers to OpenDNS's or Google's DNS will be your best option to get over the block.
-As an additional advantage, this will also increase your internet speed.
+11. Change DNS servers: A common way of blocking websites is preventing DNS servers from giving the location of the blocked website's servers.
+In such a scenario, changing your DNS servers to those of OpenDNS or Google DNS will be your best option to get over the block.
+As an additional advantage, this can also increase your internet speed.

 12. Edit your host files: Some malware and blocking software edit your host files and add a website's address in them to prevent you from visiting it.
 In such a scenario, you can edit your host file with Notepad by visiting “C:\WINDOWS\system32\drivers\etc” if C is your system drive.
 In Windows 11, Windows 10, Windows 8(.1), Windows 7, a warning from UAC might be displayed.